Eren-A1998/Book-store/README.md

 # Book-store
-simple book store displays all books in the shop and details about each book
+simple book store using react.js , tailwind displays all books in the shop and details about each book